rdfostrich/article-jws2018-ostrich/content/problem-statement.md

 in combination with a scalable _storage model_ and efficient _compression_.
 In the context of query engines, streams are typically used to return query results, on which offsets and limits can be applied to reduce processing time if only a subset is needed.
+Offsets are used to skip a certain amount of elements, while limits are used to restrict the number of elements to a given amount.
 As such, RDF archiving solutions should also allow query results to be returned as offsettable streams.
 The ability to achieve such stream subsets is limited in existing solutions.